shrimantipal/DigiCurationScripts/wordstar-conversion/README.md

 **Additional information:** WordTsar (http://wordtsar.ca/downloads/) is an open-source WordStar clone for the 21st century.
 It can open all .ws files in a text-based editor.
+Original code for converting a .ws file to markdown format: https://github.com/kbarni/wsconvert (Modifications were made to this to convert files to .pdf format in bulk located in nested directories).